 Emotions and your health

-Feeling extra depressed or anxious while you’re pregnant doesn’t just affect your ability to enjoy the happy moments and manage the more difficult ones – it could also put your health at risk.
-Women who are under a lot of stress are at higher risk of high blood pressure and preeclampsia, and they’re more inclined to suffer from headaches, insomnia, and fatigue.
+Feeling depressed or anxious while you’re pregnant doesn’t just affect your ability to enjoy the happy moments and manage the more difficult ones, it could also put your health at risk.
+Those who are under a lot of stress are at higher risk of high blood pressure and preeclampsia, and they’re more inclined to suffer from headaches, insomnia, and fatigue.
 Some studies have even linked elevated stress in pregnancy to problems for baby.
 It’s definitely best to try and manage your emotions in the most effective way possible for you.
 Maybe that means exercising regularly, or getting more relaxation time, or seeing friends more often, or maybe it means seeing a therapist or taking medication.
 A good way to know that your efforts are succeeding is to track your emotions during pregnancy.

 Obviously, you’ll still have negative emotions from time to time, but the most important thing is to be aware of them and what they say about your wellbeing.